 He suffered life-threatening head injuries and remains in hospital.

 A 33-year-old man from Crawley was arrested nearby on suspicion of being carried in a vehicle taken without consent.
-He has been bailed until 11 April.'Briefly pursued'
+He has been bailed until 11 April.

 The matter has been referred to the Independent Police Complaints Commission (IPCC).

 Part of the motorway between junctions 10 and 11 was closed in both directions near Crawley to allow an air ambulance to reach the injured man, just before 12:00 GMT on Sunday.

 A spokesman for Sussex Police said: "Prior to the collision on the motorway, a vehicle he had been travelling in had been briefly pursued in Moat Road, East Grinstead.

 "It had also been involved in a collision with another car in London Road, for which it had failed to stop at the scene.